Build vs Buy AI: A Comprehensive Guide

 For many organizations the best approach will be a hybrid approach, combining elements of both building and buying AI.

 One hybrid approach is to build the core AI capabilities that are core to your business and buy the rest.
+For instance, you might leverage a large language model for natural language processing tasks while building proprietary algorithms for other core functions.
 For example, you might build a proprietary machine-learning algorithm in-house and buy data management tools from a vendor.

 Many organizations have implemented hybrid approaches.
 For example, a financial services firm might build custom algorithms for trading and buy an AI platform for customer service automation.
 This allows them to maintain a competitive edge in their core area and benefit from pre-built solutions in other areas.